fwenzel/reporter/README.md

     for the specific language governing rights and limitations under the License.

-    The Original Code is Mozilla Reporter.
+    The Original Code is Mozilla Input.

     The Initial Developer of the Original Code is Mozilla.
     Portions created by the Initial Developer are Copyright (C) 2010